-24 Explain how restricting the buyer's ability to stock products competing with those supplied by the supplier under the agreement is assessed under antitrust law
+29 Explain how restricting the buyer's ability to stock products competing with those supplied by the supplier under the agreement is assessed under antitrust law.

 This question was considered by the HCC in the context of a selective distribution system.
-It found that refusal of entry into the selective distribution system was contrary to article 1(1) of the Law, insofar as the only justification behind the refusal was that the candidate distributor would not comply with the restriction not to stock competing products (case 271/2004).
+It found that refusal of entry into the system was contrary to article 1(1) of the Law, insofar as the only justification behind the refusal was that the candidate distributor would not comply with the restriction not to stock competing products (case 271/2004).

-25 How is the requiring of the buyer to purchase from the supplier a certain amount, or minimum percentage, of its requirements, of the contract products assessed under antitrust law?
+30 How is requiring the buyer to purchase from the supplier a certain amount or minimum percentage of the contract products assessed under antitrust law?